openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   List additional fields in output

 ``--ip-version <ip-version>``
-  List only subnets of given IP version in outputAllowed values for IP version are 4 and 6.
+  List only subnets of given IP version in output.Allowed values for IP version are 4 and 6.

+``--dhcp``
+  List subnets which have DHCP enabled

+``--no-dhcp``
+  List subnets which have DHCP disabled

 .. _openstack_subnet_pool_create: